Meet Rebecca Flores, LPC

 Why does grief still find me in ordinary moments?

-Why does the betrayal still make me wait for people to prove they mean it, and wonder if they ever really will?
+Why does the betrayal still make me wait for people to prove they mean it, wondering if they ever really did?

 Why does not enough still show up when every part of me can see that it isn’t true?